lcherone/SimplePOPCDN/README.md

 SimplePOPCDN
 ============

-A Simple PHP "Origin Pull" CDN Passthrough caching class, can be used as a stand alone script or intergrated into a controller of sort as a model.
+A Simple PHP is a "Origin Pull" CDN Pass-through caching class, can be used as a stand alone script or integrated into a controller of sort as a model.

 * @param string $origin = Host that we want to mirror static resources.
 * @param string $cache_path = Path to local cache.